13011brett/13011brett/README.md

-### Welcome in!
+<h1>### Welcome in!</h1>

 Current Software Engineer.
 Always learning something new, with my current focus being PHP / Laravel,  C# / .NET.

 On a long-term basis, I plan to work on public-facing repositories on a consistent term.

-Previous Goal: 1 commit / code change every day for AT LEAST a year.
-(Complete!
-365 days of code)
+:heavy_check_mark: Previous Goal: 1 commit / code change every day for AT LEAST a year.
+(365 days of code / commits)

-Current Focus: Consistently read more programming / reverse engineering books, and learn more upon proper design patterns.
+⏲️ Current Focus: Consistently read more programming / reverse engineering books, and learn more upon proper design patterns.

 Book that I am reading at the moment: <a href="https://nostarch.com/download/samples/practical-malware-analysis_toc.pdf"> Practical Malware Analysis </a>